freeplane/docs/scripting/Scripting.md

 node.text = "Hello World!"
 ```

-* Now save your script in the editor and restart Freeplane since Freeplane will only find new scripts after a restart.
-Then you will find your new script in the Freeplane menu location *Tools-&gt;Scripts-&gt;Hello World*.
-You see three sub menus *Execute on one selected node*, *Execute on all selected nodes* and *Execute on all selected nodes, recursively*.
-Note: starting with FP version 1.5 there is no sub menu anymore.
-The execution mode is shown on mouse hover over the menu entry
-* At *Tools->Preferences->Plugins->Scripting*<!--
-    --><ul><!--
-    -->  <li> set ''Script execution enabled'' to ''Yes''</li><!--
-    -->  <li> enable ''Permit File/Read Operations (NOT recommended)'' - despite the warning.<!--
-    --></ul><!--
-    -->These changes take effect without restarting Freeplane and only need to be done once.
-For more details see [Scripting!
-Security considerations](Scripting!_Security_considerations.md).

 * Execute the script by selecting *Tools-&gt;Scripts-&gt;Hello World-&gt;Execute on one selected node*.
 (Never mind the difference between the *Execute ...* variants; we'll come to that [later](#Execution_modes).)
 * The text of the selected node will be changed to "Hello World!".